tiffgw/Personal_Website/content/publication/paper-placeholder-12/index.md

 publication_short: "![honorable mention](https://raw.githubusercontent.com/tiffanygewang/tiffany.ge.wang/master/assets/media/newline.png) Written Evidence Submitted by Oxford University Child-Centred AI"

-abstract: "This written evidence is submitted by Dr Jun Zhao (Senior research fellow) and Ms Ge Wang (Final year DPhil student) on behalf of Oxford University’s Child-Centred AI initiative1, led by Dr Zhao, which is part of Human Centred Computing Group2 of the Department of Computer Science at Oxford University.
+abstract: "This written evidence is submitted by Dr Jun Zhao (Senior research fellow) and Ms Ge Wang (Final year DPhil student) on behalf of Oxford University’s Child-Centred AI initiative, led by Dr Zhao, which is part of Human Centred Computing Group of the Department of Computer Science at Oxford University.
 We have extensive experience in working and researching together with children and families to understand how data-driven algorithmic systems affect their online experiences and how to design better technologies for them.
 We have